intermine/training-portal/content/python-scripts/video08.md

 {{< lead >}}
 <br/>

-Welcome to the eighth tutorial in the InterMine python tutorial series! v If you don’t have an account, you can create one at  flymine.org
+Welcome to the eighth tutorial in the InterMine python tutorial series!
+If you don’t have an account, you can create one at  flymine.org

 Once you have made an account, you can use the web service to create a query of your choice and save it as a template.
 This template can be used through Python API or through the web service.